qbead/qbeadWebsite/content/book/stepcounter.md

 Now we can begin to add useful functionality to our sketch.
 The first step is to ensure that the SpinWheel can measure something related to its motion.
 The function `loop` is repeatedly being called by our SpinWheel.
-Each time thist happens, we want to instruct the motion sensor to report the new values it has measured.
+Each time this happens, we want to instruct the motion sensor to report the new values it has measured.
 We do this by calling `SpinWheel.readIMU()` where IMU stands for Inertial Measurement Unit: a fancy name for something that senses motion.
 This function will return 3 acceleration values, one for each direction of motion.